If you live in a climate like I do, with temps that

 Step 1 - Score the drywall 1/2" to 1" on each

-side of the width of the tape as shown in
+side of the width of the tape as shown below.

 Step 2 - Use a putty knife or an old wide